-Many estuaries have Natura 2000 sites and under the Conservation (Natural Habitat &c ) Regulations 1994 as amended, works likely to have a significant environmental impact will be subject to an appropriate assessment.
-Alternatively, under the voluntary Maintenance Dredging Protocol participating port and harbour authorities will need to produce a baseline document which will review whether the proposals will impact on the protected site.
+Many estuaries have Natura 2000 sites and under the Conservation (Natural Habitats, & c.)
+Regulations 1994 (as amended), works likely to have a significant environmental impact will be subject to an appropriate assessment.
+Alternatively in England, under the voluntary Maintenance Dredging Protocol participating port and harbour authorities will need to produce a baseline document which will review whether the proposals will impact on the protected site.
 Where the works are then aligned with the objectives of the Natura 2000 site it may also be possible to protect hydromorphological conditions.